emissary-ingress/emissary/user-guide/getting-started.md

 Congratulations, you’ve successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
 Visit http://192.168.64.2:31334 to access your Edge Stack installation and for additional configuration.
 ```

-Then, a browser window should open to the correct URL.
+3. Your browser will automatically open to your newly provisioned URL.

 ## Create a Mapping